devidas7/pizzaAssignment/README.md

 you can run `ng serve --open` to run and open the new browser tab, it will automatically navigate to `http://localhost:4200/`.

+## Menus

+At default home page, there is pizza listing, Please click on add to cart button to add pizza in cart To access the cart, Please click on cart icon on at top right side of header or go to `/cart` page

 ## Build